-Ideas come and go, and the secret is in the execution of the idea, be prepared, get prepared, take notes, I walk with a small notebook, which I take notes as ideas flow in my mind and later work on something that I have seen or thought about the other day.
-I find that more I do it, more ideas I have.
+Ideas come and go, and the secret is in the execution of the picture, be prepared, get prepared, take notes; I walk with a small notebook, which I take notes as ideas flow in my mind and later work on something that I have seen or thought about the other day.
+The more I do it, the more ideas I have.

 Don’t spend time with trivial decisions like what to wear for the day.
-Have a set of clothes and colours that you don’t have to decide, save the energy for bigger decision points.
+Have a set of clothes and colours that you don’t have to decide, save the energy for more significant decision points.

 I’ve learned to ignore and not to respond or react to everything.
 You don’t have to say or respond, say you will come back to that, and do it needs to, and forget or ignore if it doesn’t worth it.

-I tend to draft first, then return back and adjust as I find that much more useful than a blank page or going into too many details at the beginning and missing out the end due to too much time spent trying to make it perfect.
+I tend to draft first, then return and adjust as I find that much more helpful than a blank page or going into too many details at the beginning and missing out on end due to too much time spent trying to make it perfect.

 I’ve learned to treat time as money, and it works!